uboslinux/ubos-website/content/docs/development/setup/alternate/docker.md

 ---
 title: Developing using Docker (all Intel platforms)
-weight: 10
+weight: 30
 ---

 ## Prerequisites

 This should work on all `x86_64` platforms that run Docker.
-We have tested this setup on macOS Intel and Arch Linux on `x86_64`.

-An alternative setup is {{% pageref systemd-nspawn.md %}}.
+{{% note %}}
+The shell commands given here are in bash-style syntax as used on Linux and macOS.
+If you are using a Windows PC you may need to adjust them to PowerShell syntax.
+{{% /note %}}

 Here are the steps: